-Based solely on Schedules 13D and 13G that have been filed with the SEC, stockholders as of November 30, 2013 who beneficially own more than 5% of our outstanding common stock, which consists of five stockholders, collectively have beneficial ownership of approximately 39% of our outstanding common stock, not taking into account shares of common stock or warrants that certain of our existing stockholders or their respective affiliates, may purchase in this offering and/or the concurrent offering of senior note units.
-If one or more of them were to sell a substantial portion of the shares they beneficially hold, it could cause our stock price to decline.
-Moreover, certain holders of our outstanding common stock (including shares of our common stock issuable upon the exercise of outstanding warrants) have rights, subject to some conditions, to require us to file registration statements covering their shares and to include their shares in registration statements that we may file for ourselves or other stockholders.
+As of September 30, 2014, stockholders who beneficially own more than 5% of our outstanding common stock, which consists of two stockholders, collectively have beneficial ownership of approximately 16.5% of our outstanding common stock.
+If one or more of them were to sell a substantial portion of the shares they hold, it could cause our stock price to decline.
+Moreover, certain holders of our outstanding common stock (including shares of our common stock issuable upon the conversion of certain Convertible Notes or upon exercise of certain outstanding warrants) have rights, subject to certain conditions, to require us to file registration statements covering their shares and to include their shares in registration statements that we may file for ourselves or other stockholders.